 Teeth whitening happens because bleaching ingredients (eg: hydrogen peroxide) temporarily broaden the gaps between the individual mineral matrix rod structure that makes up enamel so that the stains can be addressed.
 Until this matrix has a chance to strengthen again over the course of a few days, enamel can become etched from chewing crunchy foods, damaged or re-stained by the things we do, eat or drink.
 But the whitening treatment itself does not damage the teeth.

-The only exceptions are the whitening products using chlorine dioxide as active ingredient.
-Those have a reputation for being hard on teeth and weakening the enamel overtime.
-This is the reason why they have been in banned in the UK.
+The only exceptions are the whitening products using chlorine dioxide as an active ingredient.
+Those have a reputation for being hard on teeth and weakening the enamel over time.
+This is the reason why they have been banned in the UK.

 How much does teeth whitening cost?

 At-home whitening kits are not very expensive.
 Whitening strips and gel-and-tray kits can cost $20-75 depending on the brand and how many applications are included.
 Pens and paint-on gels cost about $20-50.

 In-office whitening treatments cost can vary greatly, ranging between $300 and $1000.

 Natural or non-whitening kit remedies usually cost the least with baking soda, and vinegar, costing a few dollars.
 Even the 3% hydrogen peroxide that you can buy in drug stores to clean scraped knees, which can be mixed with water and swished around your mouth costs about $2.
 Some other whitening efforts such as coconut oil pulling may cost more.

 Teeth whitening is considered a cosmetic procedure and, therefore, elective treatment and is not covered by most insurance companies, though the treatment may be claimed on income tax returns as a medical expense.